zarzycki/betacast/README.md

 `$ patch lnd_comp_mct.F90 < ${PATCHDIR}/lnd_comp_mct.patch`
 over the top of the file, which injects the correct logic.
 This needs to be done before the `./case.build` step.
 2. For E3SM, current suggested compsets are: F2010C5-CMIP6-HR (ne120, VR) and F2010C5-CMIP6-LR (ne30).
 For SCREAM, these are FSCREAM-LR and FSCREAM-HR, respectively.
+3. E3SMv2 (tags from approximately October 2020 onward) are only officially supported.
+E3SMv1 is effectively supported by choosing modelSystem = 0, although continual updates to support the evolution of EAM and ELM seperately from CAM and CLM/CTSM may eventually break this backwards compatibility.

 ### 2. Generate an analysis/reanalysis to CAM weight file